antimof/UxPlay/README.md

-# UxPlay 1.56:  AirPlay-Mirror and AirPlay-Audio server for Linux, macOS, and Unix.
+# UxPlay 1.56:  AirPlay-Mirror and AirPlay-Audio server for Linux, macOS, and Unix (now also runs on Windows).

 ### Now developed at the GitHub site [https://github.com/FDH2/UxPlay](https://github.com/FDH2/UxPlay) (where all user issues should be posted).